Intro to Machine Learning

 One branch of machine learning, called deep learning, utilizes large neural networks to perform complex tasks such as:

 One of the most impactful applications of deep learning today is the development of Large Language Models (LLMs).
 These models are built using deep neural networks - specifically the transformer architecture - and are trained on massive text datasets.
-LLMs have demonstrated remarkable capabilities in language understanding, text generation, translation, and even reasoning.
+LLMs have demonstrated strong performance on language understanding, text generation, translation, and tasks that require multi-step inference.

-Beyond digital text processing, modern AI is increasingly extending into Physical AI and autonomous systems.
-While classical robotics often relies on deterministic models, real-world interaction is inherently stochastic.
-Modern frameworks must go beyond calculating point-estimates; they must quantify epistemic uncertainty.
-By treating system states as probability distributions, an AI can rigorously measure its own uncertainty, establishing a mathematical foundation for real-time safety and risk management.
+Beyond digital text processing, modern ML is increasingly extending into Physical AI and autonomous systems.
+Real-world interaction is inherently stochastic — sensor noise, unobserved physical properties, and environmental variability mean that even classical robotic systems incorporate probabilistic methods (e.g., Kalman filtering).
+Modern Physical AI extends this further by treating system states as full probability distributions, enabling a system to systematically quantify its own epistemic uncertainty and establishing a mathematical foundation for real-time safety and risk management.

 With this broad motivation in hand, we now turn to the fundamental distinction that organizes the field: the difference between supervised and unsupervised learning.